Knotx/knotx/documentation/src/main/wiki/UpgradeNotes.md

  (related to [PR-385](https://github.com/Cognifide/knotx/pull/385)).
 See more in [[Splitter|Splitter]] docs.
  Important change - earlier `snippetTagName` was defined directly in Splitter and Assembler configs.
  Since this PR it will be defined in the `snippetOptions` section, under `tagName` property.
+ - [PR-421](https://github.com/Cognifide/knotx/pull/421) - support for system properties injection in HOCON config files.
+You can now customize your config file to use values from system properties.
+See [System properties in Config](https://github.com/Cognifide/knotx/wiki/Configuration#system-properties) documentation.

 ## Version 1.2.1